stratusadv/dandy/docs/getting_started/why_use_dandy.md

 ## Caching Made Easy

-With a single decorator, Caching turns expensive, repeated LLM calls into instant, zero-token responses — making scalability and cost-efficiency not just possible, but effortless.
+With a single decorator, caching turns expensive repeated LLM calls into instant, zero-token responses — making scalability and cost-efficiency not just possible, but effortless.

 ### Example